-OPERATION AND MAINTENANCE MANUAL
+OPERATIONS AND MAINTENANCE

-INTRODUCTION:
+MANUAL INTRODUCTION:

-This manual identifies the ownership, operation and maintenance responsibilities for all storm-water management systems including the sedimentation and detention basins, and underground storm sewer system, as incorporated into and detailed on the approved Site Plans.
-In order to comply with the local best management practices (BMP) and requirements, this manual should serve as a minimum performance standard.
-This manual should be retained intact and read in its entirety by all parties responsible for the operations and maintenance of the on-site BMP's.
+This manual identifies the ownership operation and maintenance responsibilities for all stormwater management systems including the detention system, underground storm sewer system, mechanical pre-treatment structure and outlet control structures as incorporated into and detailed in the approved construction plans as prepared by D'Anna & Associates, LTD. In order to comply with the local best management practices (BMP) and requirements, this manual should serve as a minimum performance standard.
+This manual should be retained intact and read in its entirety by all parties for the operation and maintenance of the on-site and off-site BMPs.